 Participants: Alexander, Comstock, Cramer, Daniel, Furdui, Godwin, Hollis, Johnson, King, Kim-Shapiro, Loeser, Lowther, McPhail, Poole, Salsbury, Torti, Xue

-Questions: Researchers in this group use chemical biology (utilizing synthetic probes to discover modification sites in cells) and structural biology (analyzing protein conformation and dynamics) to detect “when and where” particular molecules bind to proteins and nucleic acids, and how the shapes and flexibility of proteins work together to send messages within the cell.
-Areas of research focus include drug discovery including the design of novel technologies for treating, diagnosing, or studying the molecular and cellular mechanisms underlying human disease, the chemical biology of oxygen-, nitrogen- and phosphorus-linked modifications, structures and dynamics of metabolic, signaling and repair proteins, and the structure and function of disease-linked proteins emphasizing cancer, diabetes and arthritis.
-Analyses using these probes provide a wide range of information about protein chemistry, structure, and dynamics and require a research environment rich in high-end instrumentation, including imaging, high resolution mass spectrometry (MS), nuclear magnetic resonance spectroscopy, and X-ray crystallography.
-Facilities exist at WFU to support these activities, particularly within the Center for Structural Biology and the Biology, Biochemistry and Chemistry departments.
+Questions: Researchers in this group use chemical biology (utilizing synthetic probes to discover modification sites in cells) and structural biology (analyzing protein conformation and dynamics) to detect “when and where” particular regulatory modifications take place in proteins and cells, and how the shapes and flexibility of proteins work together to send messages within the cell.

+Technology: Technology development is a key component of current research in this group; researchers in chemical biology design, synthesize, and test chemical probes that are used within cells to track protein oxidation sites and phosphorylation reactions.
+Analyses using these probes provide a wide range of information about protein chemistry, structure, and dynamics and require a research environment rich in high-end instrumentation, including imaging, high resolution mass spectrometry (MS), nuclear magnetic resonance spectroscopy, and X-ray crystallography (Fig.1).
+Facilities exist at WFU to support these activities, particularly within the CSB and the Biology, Biochemistry and Chemistry departments.